Lakshman Singh Rawat

 Lieutenant General Lakshman Singh Rawat, PVSM, AVSM (November 1930 – 11 February 2015) was a General Officer in the Indian Army.
 He last served as the Deputy Chief of the Army Staff, from 1987 to 1988.
-His son General Bipin Rawat was India's first Chief of the Defence Staff and was the 26th Chief of the Army Staff.
+His son, General Bipin Rawat was India's first Chief of the Defence Staff and was the 26th Chief of the Army Staff.

 Early life

-Rawat was born in November 1930 in the Sainj village of the Pauri Garhwal district.
+Rawat was born in November 1930 in the Sainj village of the Pauri Garhwal district to a Hindu Garhwali Rajput family.
 His father was a soldier in the Indian Army.
 Apart from Rawat, his brothers Bharat and Harinandan both served in the ranks of the Indian Army.

 Military career

 Rawat was commissioned as a second lieutenant in the 3rd battalion, The 11th Gorkha Rifles (3/11 GR).
 He later commanded the 5th battalion of the 11th Gorkha Rifles (5/11 GR).
 His son Bipin would later be commissioned into this unit and go on to command it.
 In the rank of Colonel, Rawat served with the Indian Military Training Team (IMTRAT) in Bhutan from 1970 to 1972.
 Promoted to the rank of Brigadier, he commanded an infantry brigade from 1973 to 1976.
 He subsequently served as the Brigadier Administration (Brig Adm) at the headquarters of the recently formed Northern Command.

 After a two-year stint as Brig Adm, he was appointed Director National Cadet Corps (NCC), Uttar Pradesh, in November 1978.